Phoebe Spoors

 Phoebe Spoors (born 11 August 1993) is a New Zealand rower.
 From Christchurch, she was an unused reserve in the New Zealand women's eight at the 2020 Tokyo Olympics in which her elder sister Lucy won a silver medal.
-In an unusual career progression for a New Zealand rower, she never represented the country as an age-group rower but joined the national team after some years in the United States for fulltime rowing at the University of Washington combined with tertiary study.
+In an unusual career progression for a New Zealand rower, she never represented the country as an age-group rower but joined the national team after several years in the United States for fulltime rowing at the University of Washington combined with tertiary study.

 Early life

 Spoors was born in Christchurch in 1993.
 Lucy Spoors is her elder sister by three years.
 Both went to Christchurch Girls' High School where they also started rowing.
 Phoebe Spoors holds a degree in political science and communications obtained from the University of Washington.